 - Students must meet all of the course, capstone, and other requirements for each degree program. - Students apply for and receive each degree upon completion of all the requirements for that degree.
-The degrees may or may not be completed simultaneously. - At least 50% of the courses taken in each program in the Dual Degree Program must be taken in residence, and students must satisfy residency requirements as specified in these graduate regulations. - The Dual Degree Program must either be listed in the Academic Catalog or approved by the Vice Provost for Research and Dean of Graduate Studies or designee.
-If the program is not listed in the Academic Catalog, VPR/DGS approval is necessary for each student before admission to a second degree program.
-VPR/DGS approval for a particular Dual Degree Program may only be granted for 3 students before it must be approved by the Graduate Curriculum Committee and listed in the Academic Catalog. - The maximum number of credits that can be shared between the degrees must follow these guidelines:
+The degrees may or may not be completed simultaneously. - At least 50% of the courses taken in each program in the Dual Degree Program must be taken in residence, and students must satisfy residency requirements as specified in these graduate regulations. - The Dual Degree Program must either be listed in the Academic Catalog or approved by the Dean of Graduate Studies or designee.
+If the program is not listed in the Academic Catalog, DGS approval is necessary for each student before admission to a second degree program.
+DGS approval for a particular Dual Degree Program may only be granted for 3 students before it must be approved by the Graduate Curriculum Committee and listed in the Academic Catalog. - The maximum number of credits that can be shared between the degrees must follow these guidelines:

-Credits for one degree 30 - 35 credits 36 - 38 credits 39 and more credits Credits for 30 - 35 credits Share 6 credits Share 6 credits Share 9 credits the other 36 - 38 credits Share 9 credits Share 9 credits degree 39 and more credits Share 12 credits
+Credits for one degree 30 - 35 credits 36 - 38 credits 39 and more credits Credits for 30 - 35 credits Share 9 credits Share 9 credits Share 12 credits the other 36 - 38 credits Share 12 credits Share 15 credits degree 39 and more credits Share 18 credits